 If you have many employees and many vendors, reconciling one account with all transactions can be messy.
 Having separate accounts for payroll and operating expenses can streamline the reconciliation process.

-Having a separate payroll account also makes it easier to locate lost, stolen or forged payroll checks.
+When you have a separate payroll account, it also makes easier to locate lost, stolen or forged payroll checks.

 Having trouble figuring out how to become a better financial leader?
 Take your business to the next level with our 3 most powerful tools!